alexeysas/sdc-vehicle-detection-and-tracking/writeup_template.md

 The resulting detections can be found below, as we can see each car has multiple detections points with windows of different sizes.

-To deal with this we can use [scipy.labels]('https://docs.scipy.org/doc/scipy-0.16.0/reference/generated/scipy.ndimage.measurements.label.html)
+To deal with this and create single bounding box we can use heatmap teqnique (add pixel intencity for each box which overlaps this pixel ).
+Additionaly, we can use this heatmap and pass it to [a scipy.labels]('https://docs.scipy.org/doc/scipy-0.16.0/reference/generated/scipy.ndimage.measurements.label.html) function to determine clusters of the boxes which is more likly are separate vehicles.

 ![alt text][image6]